 Better than other tools, NIUBI Partition Editor has innovative technologies to protect system and data such as:

-- Virtual Mode - all operations will be listed as pending for preview, real disk partitions won't be changed until click Apply to confirm.
+- Virtual Mode - all operations will be listed as pending for preview, real disk partitions won't be changed until you click "Apply" to confirm.

-- Cancel-at-well - if you applied incorrect operations, it doesn't matter, you can cancel the ongoing operations without causing damage.
+- Cancel-at-well - if you applied incorrect operations, it doesn't matter, you can cancel the ongoing operations without destroying partitions.

-- 1-Second Rollback - if anything goes wrong while resizing partition, it automatically reverts server to original status in a flash.
-If it happens, your server could back online rapidly without damage.
+- 1-Second Rollback - if any error is detected while resizing partition, it automatically reverts server to original status in a flash.